FRANK LLOYD WRIGHT JR.

 1953 - The Sadie Kanan Renovation, 240 Acari Drive, Los Angeles CA. Unbuilt.

 1954 - The Frank Howard Remodel and Additions, 16475 Garvin Drive, Encino CA. Original house built in 1951.
 Sold around 1958 to Albert DeTullio.
 Sold in 1976.
 Sold in 2017 to the James Epstein Trust.
 Top photo by Francine DeTullio; bottom photo by Michael Locke.

-1954 - The R. V. Honeycutt House and Landscaping, 5221 Vista Hermosa Avenue, Long Beach CA. Deeded in 2012 to Timothy and Christopher Hoisington.
+1954 - The Ralph V. and Marie Shuler Honeycutt House and Landscaping, 5221 East Vista Hermosa Avenue, Long Beach CA. Deeded in 2012 to Timothy and Christopher Hoisington.
 Sold in 2015 to John and Barbee Heiny.
 Bottom four photos by Michael Locke.
+For sale in 2023.

 1955 - aka the Pent-o-Rama Residence for the Pent-o-Rama Building Company, Arbolado Road, Santa Barbara CA. Unbuilt.

 1957 - The Louis Bartfield house, aka La Roca, Rolling Oaks Ranch, Ventura County CA. Unbuilt.

 1956 - The Robert Childs House, Institute of Mentalphysics, Joshua Tree CA. Unbuilt.

 1956 - aka the Pent-o-Rama house for the Pent-o-Rama Building Company, Angelo Drive, Holmby Hills, Los Angeles CA. Unbuilt.